Connect with nature! That’s something many people have talked about during the pandemic.

-If going for a walk is the first step, the next step is hiking.
+If going for a walk in the first step, the next step is hiking.

 When we step out of our daily life, we recognize the pure beauty in nature.
 It inspires us in many different ways, and sometimes philosophical ways.

-For instance, a waterfall is formed by small amount of water to begin.
-Using that logic, that means our daily actions can eventually turn into a big change.
+For instance, a waterfall is formed by a small amount of water to begin.
+Using that logic means our daily actions can eventually turn into a big change.

-Tip: Make it into a family hike or hike with friends to sharing a fun time!
+Tip: Make it into a family hike or hike with friends to share a fun time!

 #3.
 Go Camping to Connect with Nature